MESAHub/mesa-website/01-capabilities.markdown

 [presentation by Matteo Cantiello](assets/mesa_website_deck_2019.pdf).
 (He has also provided a [Keynote version](assets/mesa_website_deck_2019.zip).)

-The full capabilities of MESA are documented in the instrument papers.
+MESA's full capabilities are documented in the instrument papers.
 Looking through the figures will give you a feel for the broad range of problems that can be studied using MESA.